klepas/fuckyouimaplatypus-site/index.md

 Grab your tickets [>>HERE<<](https://www.eventbrite.com.au/e/platypusconhhhcamp-tickets-33611303313)

 Some of our content includes:
+: Backdooring monitors
+: Blue team jamming
 : Capture the Flags
 : Drone hacking and racing
 : Hardware hacking
 : Internet of Things exploitation
+: Multi-OS privilege escalation
-: Physical security exploitation including lockpicking : Software Defined Radio (SDR) building and hunting
+: Physical security exploitation including lockpicking, bypass techniqes, NFC hacking and hostage escape : Software Defined Radio (SDR) building and hunting
 : Wireless hacking

 A more detailed schedule of talks will be released closer to the event.
+Refer to the campground sitemap [>>here<<](https://letsjusthackshit.org/platypus17-camp-sitemap.png) for details about the workshop areas

 Date
 : 6.30pm Friday 22nd of September - 12:00am Sunday 24th September 2017